Understanding Swollen/Enlarged Lymph Nodes in the Neck

-While often a response to infection or inflammation, cervical lymphadenopathy can sometimes signal more serious conditions, including autoimmune diseases or malignancies.
+While often a response to infection or inflammation, cervical lymphadenopathy can sometimes signal more serious conditions, including autoimmune diseases or other malignancies such as cancer lymph nodes in the neck.
 Understanding its causes, symptoms, diagnosis, and treatment is vital for effective management and overall health.

 What are Enlarged Lymph Nodes?

 When an infection occurs due to bacteria or a virus, lymph nodes can become swollen, often signalling the onset of illness, such as a cold.
-In these cases, you may feel a tender bump or lump in the neck, as the swollen node indicates your immune system is fighting off foreign particles in a process known as lymphadenopathy.
+In these cases, you may feel a tender bump or lump in the neck, as swollen lymph nodes indicate your immune system is fighting off foreign particles in a process known as lymphadenopathy.

 In some instances, lymph swelling in the neck may signal the presence of cancer.